Multicloud Architecture Transforms State Department of Revenue

 It decided the time had come to drive bare metal out of its IT footprint.
 In addition to the costs the State was incurring by being in the data center business, it was clear that an on-prem only approach couldn't support the digitization of services or inter-departmental digital collaboration.

 To digitally transform, the State needed a combination of on-premise, off-premise and public cloud capabilities.
 It needed a modern multicloud architecture.

 A move to the public cloud couldn't happen overnight.
 Too many of the State's critical applications weren't cloud-ready, plus hosting some of its applications in the public cloud didn't make financial or security sense.

 The State picked the Department of Revenue to figure out how to pragmatically move to the cloud.

 The Department needed a consistent multicloud strategy that would allow it to put new applications into the public cloud while keeping existing applications on-premise or off-premise as they were refactored for the cloud over time.

-We leveraged our unique experience, knowledge and partner ecosystem to rapidly design and implement a multicloud architecture that achieved the Department's business outcomes.
+We leveraged our unique experience, knowledge and the partner ecosystem of the Advanced Technology Center (ATC) to rapidly design and implement a multicloud architecture that achieved the Department's business outcomes.

-The first order of business was to evaluate an on-premise versus off-premise model.
+The first order of business was to evaluate on-premise versus off-premise models.
 It became clear that the digital services the Department wanted to deliver would require an off-premise facility with superior connectivity based on proximity to public cloud providers.